Creative Arts and Design > Photography]

-Installed in the galleries of the Goethe Institute in London in 2003, the two series are part of a larger investigation into the photographic portrayal of laughter beyond the limits of an individual likeness.
+Installed in the galleries of the Goethe Institute in London in 2003, the two photographic series on display are part of a larger investigation into the photographic portrayal of laughter beyond the limits of an individual likeness entitled 'Unjoyful Laughter and the Non-Likeness of Photographic Portraiture'.

 |Keywords/subjects not otherwise listed:||RAE2008 UoA63|